JaredP94/Unreal-Development-Guides-and-Tips/Content/RTRT/Reflections.md

 # Ray-Traced Reflections

 A summarised guide on utilising ray-traced reflections to capture dynamic reflections which are sourced out of the camera view for an accurately simulated environment.
-As well as performance optimisations including roughness control, distance limiting, number of bounces, samples per pixel, reflection shadows and the reflection denoiser.
+Performance optimisations will be presented which includes roughness control, distance limiting, number of bounces, samples per pixel, and shadow control.

 ## Realistic Reflections
 * Ray-traced reflections simulate accurate environment reflections that can support multiple bounces to create inter-reflection for reflective surfaces.